 Transactions denominated in foreign currencies are translated into EUR at the exchange rate ruling at the date of transaction.
 Assets and liabilities denominated in foreign currencies are translated into EUR at the exchange rate ruling at the reporting date.
-Any gains or losses arising on translation are recognised in the statement of profit or loss and other comprehensive income.
+Any gains or losses arising on translation are recognised in the statement of comprehensive income.